sindresorhus/atom-fixmyjs/readme.md

 ## Usage

-Open the Command Palette, and type `FixMyJS`.
+Open the Command Palette, and type `fixmyjs`.

 Can also be run on just a selection.
 For example the code in a `<script>` tag.